Roger Clarke's Web-Site

 An examination of business case preparation gives rise to serious doubts about its effectiveness as a means of protecting organisations against bad big data.
 Business cases evidence many variants, some disciplined and formalised, but most pragmatic and informal.
 Typically, they involve spreadsheet modelling, often with primarily financial data, and perhaps cost-benefit analysis, but internal-only.
 The focus is on payback / Return on Investment (RoI), or on alignment with corporate strategy.
 However, all such approaches are more or less explicitly designed to provide support for the proposal (Humphrey 2000).
 Business case preparation provides inadequate protection even for the organisations that conduct them; still less do such processes protect against unjustifiable negative impacts on other parties.

 In practice, however, a large proportion of the negative outcomes of poor-quality big data and poor-quality big data analytics arise in the form of 'externalities': rather than the relevant organisation suffering them, someone else will.
-Most commonly the entities bearing the harm will be those that lack institutional and market power, sometimes medium and small business enterprises, but most commonly people.
+Most commonly the entities bearing the harm will be those that lack institutional and market power, sometimes small business enterprises, but most commonly people.

 A much broader form of evaluation is needed than that provided by organisation-internal risk assessment processes.
 However, the incentives are such that organisations are not going to perform them, at least not of their own volition.
 Market failure exists, so government intervention is necessary.